-If those enrollments are growing, but enrollment is declining, then, applying basic mathematics, the “shrink” is happening in the higher grade levels as parents disenroll their children.
+But if your schools PK and K enrollment are growing but overall enrollment is declining, then, applying basic mathematics, the “shrink” is happening in the higher grade levels as parents disenroll their children.
 If you agree with that statement, then declining enrollment is not an enrollment issue – it’s a retention issue.
-Interestingly, one of the only retention resources I know of is the text I authored several years ago, which is available on this Web site under the “Retention” navigation tab (or, visit http://www.lulu.com/shop/mike-ziemski-med/retention-a-systems-approach-to-growing-enrollment/paperback/product-21564515.html).
+Interestingly, one of the only retention resources I know of is the text I authored several years ago, and recently updated to include insights about Millennial parents’ mindset that have impacted education.
+It’s available on this Web site under the “Retention” navigation tab (or, visit http://www.lulu.com/shop/mike-ziemski-med/retention-a-systems-approach-to-growing-enrollment/paperback/product-21564515.html).

 An exercise that will help discover your school’s “remarkability” AND give you insight as to how to increase retention through quality experiences is to ask your long-tenured parents (that is, parents of 8th graders – or your highest grade level – that have been there since Kindergarten) three questions:

-- Why they have kept their children in your school;
+Why have you kept your children in our school?;

-- On a scale of 1 to 10, with 10 being the best, rate their experience at your school; and
+On a scale of 1 to 10, with 10 being the best, rate your experience at your school; and

-- If answer #2 is not a 10, what one thing would the school need to make that answer a 10.
+If answer #2 is not a 10, what ONE thing would the school need to do to make that answer a 10.

 If you’re ambitious, do it with parents in 5th through 8th grade.
 If you’re really ambitious, give the survey to those in 3rd grade and up.

 Why not grades K through 2?
 Those parents are still excited about the school, and the learning their children are experiencing.
 If you’re the leader of a Catholic school, children are educated about receiving the Sacraments of Reconciliation and Eucharist in 2nd grade.
-It’s after that point in time that parental enthusiasm starts to wane, and parents become further and further burdened by increasing tuition, especially if there’s a another child (or a third) coming a couple of years after the first.
+It’s after that point in time that parental enthusiasm starts to wane, the activities of the local public school begin to beckon with intermediate schools and middle school environments, and parents become further and further burdened by increasing tuition, especially if there’s a another child (or a third) coming a couple of years after the first.